Colour has clout, and is much more important in branding than many people think. Make sure you harness this power in your brand.

 Read my post about the Meaning of Colour but, for example, a company selling to discerning organic-focused foodies, should use green or brown in their branding rather than vibrant yellow or acid orange, associated with processed food.

 If a colour speaks to a customer, what is it you are wanting to tell them about your brand?
 Leading on from what we discussed above about foodies — the fast food industry has undergone significant brand colour re-alignments over the past few years, specifically because they want to change their perceived brand values… through colour.
 McDonalds has been synonymous with red and yellow since it was founded in 1955.
 They are colours associated with speed and efficiency, and research has also shown both colours stimulate appetite.

 However a backlash against unhealthy processed food and intensive farming, have meant McDonalds have undergone a colour re-brand.
 Extensive research found that red has become more associated with bad food than with fast food, so they changed their colours to natural colours — greens and browns — to allude to seemingly healthier credentials.
 They manipulated our emotional response to colour, in order to change our opinion about what we think their food is like , and how healthy it is, on a subconscious level.

 Once you have your neutral colours, start adding to your palette.
-These pop colours are the main ‘hook’ colours that will become representative of your brand, that grab the attention of your audience and what people will remember about you as a snapshot in their mind (remember Cadbury and Tiffany’s).
+Choose a pop colour which will be the main ‘hook’ colour that will represent and embody your brand.
+This is the colour that will grab the attention of your audience, and what people will remember about you as a snapshot in their mind (remember Cadbury and Tiffany’s).

 For example, if you have a calming blue / green colour scheme going on — then it might be a good idea to use a bright orange or red as a CTA colour as this will still complement it whilst at the same time be very different to everything else.
 Use it sparingly, and viewers will learn that this colour only appears as a means of communicating a specific action.